sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 Choosing a threshold would directly impact the IoU score:

 ![score_per_iou](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/score_per_iou.png)
+> (Figure 12: IOU score per threshold, each row is the same sample that been examen by different threshold, the first column is the image histogram where the black line is Yen threshold, same is the figure above, and the red line is the exam threshold, the second column is the binarization of the image based on that threshold and the third column is the IOU plot)

 A reasonable value for a good segmentation is above 0.7.
 0.4 IOU score is considered to be poor segmentation.